 Most people suffer from headaches at some point in their life.
 However, frequent headaches should be a sign that something might be wrong.
 If you suffer from headaches every day, especially when you wake up in the morning, you could be suffering from Temporomandibular Joint Disorder (TMD).
-TMJ headaches are often overlooked or misdiagnosed by physicians.
+Physicians often overlook or misdiagnose TMJ headaches.
 Chapel Hill dentist, Dr. Furgurson has special experience diagnosing and treating patients who suffer from TMJ headaches and migraines.

 How Frequent Headaches Relate To Dentistry

 One of the more common symptoms that patients with TMJ disorder share is frequent headaches.
 Misaligned teeth can cause them and other painful TMJ symptoms.
 These “TMJ headaches” often occur in the morning as a result of clenching the jaw and grinding the teeth during sleep.
-Also, the simple fact that your jaw has to strain to bite correctly can lead to these headaches.
-Other signs that could indicate TMJ headaches are:
+Also, the simple fact that your jaw has to strain to bite the right way can lead to these headaches.
+Other signs that you may have TMJ headaches are:

-- Facial pain (often in the temporal region or sides of the face)
+- Facial pain (often in the temple region or sides of the face)

-- Pain in the neck and/or older shoulders
+- Pain in the neck or older shoulders

 - Earache or feeling of fullness in the ears